cyrusimap/cyrus-imapd/docsrc/imap/admin/systemcommands/quota.rst

     Operate quietly.
 If **-f** is specified, then don't print the quota values, only print messages when things are changed.

+.. option:: -J

+    Output the quota values as JSON for automated tooling support

 .. option:: mailbox-prefix

     Only report and/or fix quota in mailboxes starting with the